Parade of the Fat Ox at the Paris Carnival: Literary and journalistic reception

 For Victor Hugo, in Les Misérables (1862), the Bœuf Gras celebration is part of the "magnificent and joyful processions."
 The crowds that usually gather for the Bœuf Gras make it a reference in terms of notoriety.
 In La Nouvelle revue parisienne, H. de Pène writes in 1864: "Around the same days when the carnival threw its last little bells out the windows, a brochure appeared on and against the French Academy: La Conspiration des Quarante, with a title designed to attract as many people to the windows as the passage of the Bœuf Gras."

 According to the perspective of illustrator and caricaturist Bertall, the conclusion of the Bœuf Gras in 1876 signaled the termination of the Paris Carnival, with only private nocturnal festivities persisting as authentically traditional.
 In 1889, Anatole France—under the pseudonym Gérôme—recalled the pleasure he had experienced as a child during the procession's passage.
 Two years prior, he had humorously suggested that Parisians, unable to witness the Bœuf Gras procession in Paris, could at least hear its Brussels counterpart via the recently introduced telephone.
 He asserted that this was a satisfactory solution, and that the rulers, who had refused for so many years to bring back the traditional Bœuf Gras, could at least offer a small compensatory pleasure to the Parisian population.
-While they would not witness the procession, the telephone would provide a auditory experience, offering a modest consolation."
+While they would not witness the procession, the telephone would provide an auditory experience, offering a modest consolation."
 In 1891, when the Bœuf Gras had not paraded for twenty years, Richard O'Monroy asserted that the Bœuf Gras parade constituted a cherished memory for many Parisians, particularly those who experienced it during their childhood.
 Three years later, he voiced his opposition to what he regarded as specious justifications for the organization of the parade, namely the lack of financial resources and the absence of riders willing to participate in the procession.
 In the year of its return, 1896, John Grand-Carteret expressed his elation, and Le Figaro published a special issue containing the program of festivities.

 During its last revival in 1998, ethnologist Anne-Marie Brisebarre criticized a project she viewed as political and lacking cultural value, as it kept little of the original tradition and its festive, religious, and professional meaning.
 She notes, for instance, that the celebration now takes place in September for climatic reasons rather than at Easter, which is generally colder, and that the consumption of the animal, the crowning symbol of the celebration, no longer occurs under the pretext of a less barbaric modern world.
 This last point, for her, is "revealing of the disturbing confusion in human-animal relations in urban environments."